Team Eligibility Criteria

 Building a pitch deck is one of the best ways to grab your audience’s attention and answer key questions about your business idea.
 Pitch decks help people to understand, care about, and take action.
 Two of the most common types of pitch decks are reading decks and presentation decks.
 Reading decks are documents that can be read and understood without the author present.
 Presentation decks serve as visual support for an entrepreneur’s presentation.
 This competition provides students the opportunity to experience creating both types of pitch decks.

-Finalist will record a Presentation Pitch Deck prior the Pitch Deck Competition Finals on Sunday, November 7, 2021 by 5:00pm EST.
+Finalist will submit a Presentation Pitch Deck prior the Pitch Deck Competition Finals on Sunday, November 6, 2022 by 5:00pm EST.

 Reading Pitch Deck Guidelines

 Decks must be limited to 11 slides.
 Participants should determine how best to communicate their business idea.
 Do not embed links, include text in the notes field, or include appendices.
 Teams that do not follow these rules will be disqualified.

 Presentation Pitch Decks are limited to 11 slides and up to 5 Q&A slides.
 Each invited team is required to submit a Presentation Pitch Deck and may choose to submit an updated Reading Deck no later than Sunday, November 6, 2022 by 5:00pm EST.

 The Reading Pitch Deck can be in PDF form, but the Presentation Pitch Deck should be in PowerPoint.
 Electronic copies should be submitted via Reviewr and should be named according to the following format: